 As Carnival rolls out more itineraries in 2026, Isla Tropicale will appear far more often.
 Together with Celebration Key and RelaxAway, it forms a trio of branded destinations that give Carnival greater control over the guest experience from ship to shore.

-Carnival will be retiring its long-standing VIFP loyalty programme and introducing a new scheme called Carnival Rewards in September 2026.
+Carnival will be retiring its long-standing VIFP loyalty program and introducing a new scheme called Carnival Rewards in September 2026.
 The biggest shift is that rewards will be based on how much you spend rather than how many days you have sailed.
-This change brings Carnival in line with many other travel loyalty programmes.
+This change brings Carnival in line with many other travel loyalty programs.

 For most guests, the new system will reward spending more consistently, but it may make it harder for occasional cruisers to climb the tiers.
 If you enjoy chasing perks, 2026 is definitely the year to pay attention to how your points and spending add up.